idealparable/BibleQ/HowToRead.md

 Continuing to look more for major interpretatation implications, I start next in 23-24:

-[/23 The man said, “This is now bone of my bones, and flesh of my flesh.
+<blockquote><span class="bbq">/23 The man said, “This is now bone of my bones, and flesh of my flesh.
 She will be called ‘woman,’ because she was taken out of Man.”
-24 Therefore a man will leave his father and his mother, and will join with his wife, and they will be one flesh./]
+24 Therefore a man will leave his father and his mother, and will join with his wife, and they will be one flesh./</span></blockquote>

 The key here being the Therefore.